 Public Policy, Management, and Culture in London

 Immerse yourself in a landscape of museum collections, heritage sites, and performing arts during an academic quarter in London.
-This program will provide countless opportunities for students to participate in interdisciplinary learning that further their knowledge of Public Policy, Management, Culture, and the Arts as practice in Central London and the United Kingdom.
+This program will provide countless opportunities for students to participate in interdisciplinary learning that further their knowledge of Public Policy, Management, Culture, and Nonprofits as practice in Central London and the United Kingdom.

 You will enroll in two to four courses.
 All students will take: